17 Essential Shipping Terms Every Smart Shipper Should Know (Your Ultimate 2025 Glossary)

 Bill of Lading

-A bill of lading (BOL) is a legal document issued by the carrier.
+Of the many shipping terms, a bill of lading (BOL) is one you will hear often.
+It is a legal document issued by the carrier.
 It serves as evidence of the contract of carriage between the shipper, transportation, and consignee.

 The bill of lading includes all the necessary information related to the shipment, such as: